uptechteam/ios-cookbook/4-architecture.md

 Requirements to the Domain Model:

-* Model must be encapsulated and must not reference the view or application framework;
+- Model must be encapsulated and must not reference the view or application framework;
-* The Model interface must expose actions, not primitive data operations;
+- The Model interface must expose actions, not primitive data operations;
-* Updates may occur only in response to change notifications from the Model.
+- Updates may occur only in response to change notifications from the Model.

 These requirements are the minimum for any application design.

 **Advice:**

-Use **facades** to build a nice API for your Presentation layer to use.
+Use [**Facade** pattern](https://en.wikipedia.org/wiki/Facade_pattern) to build a nice API for your Presentation layer to use.
 Facades helps hide complex object graph of Domain model behind a single object.
 Example:

 ```swift
 protocol TodoListFacade {
     var tasksListDidChange: Observable<Void> { get }

     var tasks: [Task] { get }

     func createNewTask(name: String, dueDate: Date?)
     func markTaskAsCompleted(id: Task.ID)
     func removeTask()
 }
 ```

-*Notice that all the methods which update the model don't return any value.
-Presentation layer doesn't care about a result of the model update and updates itself only in response to notifications.*
+_Notice that all the methods which update the model don't return any value.
+Presentation layer doesn't care about a result of the model update and updates itself only in response to notifications._

 ## 3. Don't fight the iOS SDK

 Fighting with iOS SDK is impossible and any attempt to do this complicates the system.
 As soon as we stop fighting with iOS SDK, all these staffs become useful.
 The SDK starts to help us and benefit.

-* Use patterns that iOS frameworks – especially UIKit – are already based on.
+- Use patterns that iOS frameworks – especially UIKit – are already based on.
-* MVC, Delegate, Dependency Injection, Target / Action
+- MVC, Delegate, Dependency Injection, Target / Action

 ## 4. Create other classes in the Presentation layer if you need it